Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 All new families enrolling in Holy Souls School will pay a one-time Facility and Resource Fee of $1,000 per family.

-The four-year old tuition of $477.40 per month includes one snack per day.
-If you already have a child enrolled in school, your tuition will be $477.40 plus the tuition for your other child/children.
+The four-year-old tuition of $534.90 per month includes one snack per day.
+If you already have a child enrolled in school, your tuition will be $534.90 per month plus the tuition for your other child/children.

-Families who are not only registered members of Holy Souls Church but who also have a record of regularly attending mass and supporting Holy Souls Church by the use of Church envelopes.
-Also included in in-parish are those who are members of other catholic churches not currently associated with a catholic school.
-Those included here must obtain a written confirmation from their pastor that they are active members who financially support their church.
+Families who are not only registered members of Holy Souls Church but who also have a record of regularly attending mass and supporting Holy Souls Church by the use of church envelopes.
+Also included in in-parish, are those who are members of other Catholic churches not currently associated with a Catholic school.
+Those included here must obtain written confirmation from their pastor that they are active members who financially support their church.

-Out of Parish - Catholic families who are not registered members of Holy Souls Church.
-It also includes members of Holy Souls Church for whom there is no record of regular mass attendance and support of Holy Souls Church by the use of Church envelopes.
+Out of Parish - Catholic families who are not registered members of Holy Souls Church, as well as members of Holy Souls Church for whom there is no record of regular mass attendance and support of Holy Souls Church by the use of Church envelopes.

 Non-Catholics - Families who are not members of the Catholic faith.